2025-03-09

 - Zoom in 1000% is common

-You are essentially painting the eyes with a black brush, but since this is on a masked layer; the background color bleeds through
+You are essentially painting the eyes with a black brush, but since this is on the colorized masked layer; the background color bleeds through

 When done, note the white-layer's eyes, showing as two dark eyes on a snowy-white background: